Generic Name: daratumumab (DAR a TOOM ue mab)

 For a person treated with only one prior cancer medicine, Darzalex may be given in combination with another cancer medicine (either lenalidomide or bortezomib) plus a steroid medicine called dexamethasone.

-For a person treated with at least two prior cancer medicines (including lenalidomide and a proteasome inhibitor), Darzalex may be given in combination with another cancer medicine (pomalidomide) plus a steroid medicine called dexamethasone.
+For a person treated with two prior cancer medicines, Darzalex may be given in combination with pomalidomide and dexamethasone.

-If you need to receive a blood transfusion, be sure to tell your caregivers that you are being treated with Darzalex.
+If you need to receive a blood transfusion, be sure to tell your caregivers and the blood bank that you are being treated with Darzalex.

 Before taking this medicine